iTwin/iTwinUI/packages/itwinui-react/README.md

 ## What is iTwinUI-react?

 iTwinUI-react is a React component library for [iTwinUI](https://github.com/iTwin/iTwinUI).
 The goal of this package is to provide React components that make it easier to use the styles from [`@itwin/itwinui-css`](https://github.com/iTwin/iTwinUI/tree/main/packages/itwinui-css).
-Check out the [demo website](https://itwin.github.io/iTwinUI/react) to see the components in action.
+Check out the [documentation website](https://itwinui.bentley.com/) to detailed documentation and examples of all components.

 ---